nemanja1995/SmartCatSearchEngine/README.md

 # Search Engine
 This is project created as part of technical interview for Smart Cat.
+Semantic similarity search based on TF-IDF and bag of words algorithms.

 ## Requirements